sourcegraph/handbook/content/departments/technical-success/ce/team-culture/working-with-customers.md

 #### 1. Create Tickets for Trial Customers

-> Note: To create the ticket in Slack use the ❓on the corresponding Slack message or email trialsupport@sourcegraph.com
+> [!NOTE] To create the ticket in Slack use the ❓on the corresponding Slack message or email trialsupport@sourcegraph.com

 #### 2. To begin, access the Support Agent in Slack to view the created tickets.
 Follow these steps: